Instability of an inverse problem for the stationary radiative transport near the diffusion limit: Introduction

-One of the special cases is the purely linear transport equation, where we drop the collision term by $\sigma_s\equiv 0$, then the measurement will be exactly a line Radon transform of absorption coefficient if we take $f$ as a point source on boundary.
-In this setting, the inverse problem has H\"{o}lder stability since line Radon transform only loses one half of derivative.
+For the above angularly averaged albedo operator $\Lambda_{\sigma_a}$, there are two limiting values of $\eps$.
+When $\eps\to\infty$, we arrive at the purely linear transport equation, where we can drop the collision term by $\sigma_s\equiv 0$.
+Then the measurement will be exactly the line Radon transforms of the absorption coefficient $\sigma_a$.
+In this setting, the inverse problem has the H\"{o}lder type stability since line Radon transform only loses one half of derivative.
+Another special case is the diffusion limit of~\eqref{eq:RTE} with $\eps\rightarrow 0$, using the Hilbert asymptotic expansion, the RTE is then approximated by the following diffusion equation~\cite{dautray1993mathematical, papanicolaou1975asymptotic,bensoussan1979boundary,papanicolaou1995diffusion}